 6.9 Bidders are strictly prohibited from using the auction site for any of the following:

-(a) for fraudulent purposes, or in connection with a criminal offence or other unlawful activity;
+(a) for fraudulent purposes, or in connection with a criminal offense or other unlawful activity;

 (b) to send, use or re-use any material that is illegal, offensive, abusive, in decent, defamatory, obscene or menacing; or in breach of any law or third party rights or is otherwise injurious to third parties; objectionable or which consists of or contains software viruses, political campaigning, commercial solicitation, chain letters, mass mailing or spam;